-Universal life insurance, also known as adjustable life insurance, is flexible.
-You can change the amount of your monthly payments and the death benefit.
-That way, even if you can’t pay, there will be enough money to pay for it.
+Also known as adjustable life insurance, is flexible.
+For example, you can change the amount of your monthly payments and the death benefit.
+So even if you can’t pay, there will be enough money to pay for it.
 But it would be best if you waited until it has accrued enough interest before you do this.

 But if the investments made with your policy do not make money, you will have to keep paying for your insurance.
-If you use up all of the money in the policy and still do not pay for it, then your insurance policy will lapse (expire).
+If you use up all of the money in the policy and still do not pay for it, your insurance policy will lapse (expire).

 Some people choose UL insurance for their estate.
 This coverage provides a permanent payout and is used to cover taxes and the cost of leaving money to their legacy.

 How much does universal life insurance cost?

-Because universal life insurance policies have cash value, they cost more to buy.
+Because universal policies have cash value, they cost more to buy.
 But it is hard to know how much you will pay in premiums before your policy builds up any cash value.
 The cost of UL insurance is not fixed.